korw1-ook/linux-detection-engineering-with-wazuh/CORRELATION/README.md

-#🔥 My Wazuh SSH Detection Rules
+# 🔥My Wazuh SSH Detection Rules

 I made some custom rules in Wazuh to catch real attacks on SSH, not just random password fails.
 ----